 The effort to correlate the reproductive success of egrets and herons with their exposure to mercury was inconclusive, due to limited sample size and the greater importance of other factors on reproductive success.
 Measurements of biochemical markers associated with mercury exposure and histopathological examinations have, however, revealed potentially adverse effects on young birds associated with mercury exposure.
 The significance of the observed changes will be incorporated into EPA's ecological risk assessment.

-The ecological risk assessment at the Carson River site has been more extensive than is typical at Superfund sites, in part because of the absence of any simple or inexpensive cleanup options for the contaminated sediments over such an extensive distance (i.e., more than 80 miles).
+The ecological risk assessment at the Carson River site has been much more extensive than is typical at Superfund sites, in part because of the absence of any simple or inexpensive cleanup options for the contaminated sediments over such an extensive distance (i.e., more than 100 miles of the river).

 Since 1997, most of the investigation work was conducted though agreements with the US Geological Survey, the US Fish and Wildlife Service, and university researchers.
 In addition to the ecological effects study carried out in cooperation with the USGS, studies were completed to examine: i) the formation and degradation of methylmercury in contaminated sediments; ii) whether contaminated sediments in Lahontan Reservoir are a significant source of mercury to wildlife; iii) the transport of mercury in Stillwater National Wildlife Refuge; and iv) loadings of mercury into and from the Lahontan Reservoir.

 In 2013 / 2014, EPA conducted an Optimization Review of the years of investigation data to prioritize and identify significant data gaps.
 This was needed prior to concluding the characterization and starting the final Remedial Investigation (RI) report.
-To make the cleanup more manageable and address the distrinct regions, EPA has divided thee river into these four subunits: A) Mexican Dam (near Carson City) to the Six Mile Canyon Alluvial Fan; B) Six Mile Canyon Alluvial Fan to the Lahontan Reservoir Dam; C) The river below the dam, including the agricultural canals and D) The Terminal Wetlands and Carson Sink.
+To make the cleanup more manageable and address the distinct regions, EPA has divided the river into these four subunits of Operable Unit 2:

-EPA released the Final Remedial Investigation (RI) Report on April 26, 2017.
-The RI gathers critical environmental information to help understand the nature and extent of the site contamination and the risks to the community.
-Additionally, the RI pulls together the site information necessary to evaluate cleanup options.
-The report includes the Final RI Report, the Human Health Risk Assessment - Appendix B, and the Screening Level Ecological Risk Assessment - Appendix C. All three reports are available as individual links below.
-EPA has begun scoping the Feasibility Study (FS), with a public brainstorming session in Carson City February 22, 2017, seeking input on the array of alternatives to evaluate.
+OU2 Remedial Investigation Report EPA released the Final Remedial Investigation (RI) Report on April 26, 2017 after extensive review by our agency and non-governmental organization partners.
+The RI gathered critical environmental information to help understand the nature and extent of the site contamination and the risks to the community.
+Additionally, the RI pulled together the site information necessary to evaluate cleanup options.
+Data spanning more than 30 years, more than 20,000 pieces of data from more than 2,300 unique locations were considered.
+The report includes; the Final RI Report, the Human Health Risk Assessment (Appendix B), and the Screening Level Ecological Risk Assessment (Appendix C).
+All three reports are available as individual links below.
+EPA has started the Feasibility Study (FS), with a public brainstorming session in Carson City February 22, 2017, seeking input on the array of alternatives to evaluate.
 The FS will evaluate the costs and benefits of cleaning up the mercury, arsenic and lead contamination in the river, reservoir, and wetlands and determine what type of cleanup, if any, is warranted.
 The FS is expected by mid-2018.